ASN011/calculator_app/README.md

-#  A calculator application using Jetpack compose.
+#  A calculator Android application using Jetpack compose.